-o begin to address algorithmic harms and discrimination, the L concept of algorithmic accountability has begun to emerge.
+${f T}$ o begin to address algorithmic harms and discrimination, the concept of algorithmic accountability has begun to emerge.

 Accountability is usually referred to as the duty governments and other authorities have to present themselves before those whose interest they represent or are otherwise bound to, and justify how power was exercised, and resources were used.
-15

 When applied to algorithms, algorithmic accountability has often been conflated with other values, such as transparency.
-16 Transparency has been held as an essential component of accountability, enabling citizens, consumers, data journalists, watchdog organisations and others to verify and understand the inputs, processes and outputs of a complex algorithmic system to identify evidence of harms as a first step for redress.
+Transparency has been held as an essential component of accountability, enabling citizens, consumers, data journalists, watchdog organisations and others to verify and understand the inputs, processes and outputs of a complex algorithmic system to identify evidence of harms as a first step for redress.

-limitations in defining algorithmic accountability as transparency.
+However, several researchers in recent years have pointed to limitations in defining algorithmic accountability as transparency.
 Crawford and Ananny (2016) classified and filtered these into a list of 10 of transparency's limitations.
-The list includes the claim that the new complexities introduced by algorithms make "being able to see a system" as insufficient for "being able to know how
+The list includes the claim that the new complexities introduced by algorithms make "being able to see a system" as insufficient for "being able to know how it works and [to] govern it."